+10. Future opportunities:

-9. Future opportunities: The future holds great promise for the National Board Certification program.
+The future holds great promise for the National Board Certification program.
 Washington state is regarded nationally as a model state for recruitment, retention, and support for National Board candidates and NBCTs.
 Several states have implemented similar loan programs and support structures.
-OSPI has been asked by the National Board for Professional Teaching Standards to give presentations to other states' candidate subsidy administrators.
-This past December, Washington was ranked 1st in new NBCTs, 1st in total number of candidates currently pursuing certification, and 3rd nationally in total number of NBCTs.
+OSPI has been asked by the National Board for Professional Teaching Standards to give presentations to other states' candidate subsidy administrators, and has been consulted by other states seeking to implement similar programs.
+This past February, Washington was ranked 2nd in new NBCTs, 3rd nationally in total number of NBCTs, and continues to have one of the highest number of candidates in process or beginning their certification.
+Over 30 Washington state school districts have been recognized by NBPTS as accomplished districts for their percentage of educators holding National Board Certification.

-10. Statutory and/or Budget language:
+11. Statutory and/or budget language: